The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 Prevalence

-Epidemiology is directly related to a person's place of residence.
-For example, in the United States, in those geographic areas that are above 40-degree latitude, the incidence of pathology does not exceed 2% of 100% of the population.
+Epidemiology is directly related to a person’s place of residence.
+For example, in the United States, in those geographic areas that are above 40 degrees latitude, the prevalence of pathology does not exceed 2% of 100% of the population.

-In settlements located at a latitude of 28-36 degrees, the incidence rises to 10%.
+IN populated areas, located at a latitude of 28-36 degrees, the incidence increases to 10%.

 According to experts, this is due to an increase in the amount of solar radiation received by humans.

-In females, the pathology develops less frequently than in men, which is due to the more frequent presence of men under the scorching rays of the sun in connection with the type of work.
-The first signs of pterygium are usually noted at a young and mature age (25-40 years).
-Until the age of 20, the disease is rarely recorded.
+In females, the pathology develops less frequently than in males, which is due to the more frequent exposure of males to the scorching rays of the sun due to their type of work.
+The first signs of pterygium are usually observed at a young and mature age (25-40 years).
+Before the age of 20, the disease is rarely recorded.

 Causes of the disease

-The reasons for the development of the disease are: the high frequency and duration of the effect of ultraviolet radiation on the eye area, which is inherent in residents of regions with a hot climate, work in open areas, neglect of methods and means of eye protection.
-The hereditary disposition to the appearance of signs of pterygium has also been proven.
+The causes of the development of the disease are: high frequency and duration of exposure to ultraviolet radiation on the eye area, which is typical for residents of regions with hot climates, work in open areas, neglect of methods and means of eye protection.
+A hereditary predisposition to the appearance of signs of pterygium has also been proven.

-In the early stages of the disease, there may be no symptoms at all.
-Later, signs of eye irritation develop, conjunctival redness, a feeling of the presence of sand, "fog" in the eyes, eyelid swelling, a slight decrease in visual function.
+On early stages illness, any symptoms may be completely absent.
+Later, signs of eye irritation develop, redness of the conjunctiva, a feeling of the presence of sand, “fog” in the eyes, swelling of the eyelids, and a slight decrease in visual function.

 Diagnostic methods

-Examination by an ophthalmologist includes a visual acuity test and a visual examination using a special lamp.
-If there are phenomena of myopia, astigmatism, keratotopography is prescribed.
-Dynamic tracking of ongoing processes allows you to calculate the rate of development of the disease.
+An examination by an ophthalmologist includes testing visual acuity and visual inspection using a special lamp.
+If myopia and astigmatism occur, keratotopography is prescribed.
+Dynamic tracking of ongoing processes allows one to calculate the rate of disease development.

 Consequences and complications

-Among the unpleasant symptoms that can join as the pterygium progresses, there are:
+Among the unpleasant symptoms that may appear as pterygium progresses are:

 • incomplete vision of objects, distortion of their outlines;